sagemath/sagenb/development notes.rst

 ---------

 * Interact cells
+* Code completion
 * Single-cell mode

   - Create hash tag routes (...#cell15, etc) so that someone can reference a single cell in a presentation with a url

   - Hash tag routes should probably reference cell id's not their order.
 That way when the worksheet is changed all of the links still work as expected

+* Add option to store the notebook in a database instead of filesystem.

+  - figure out which database systems to support

+  - check out sagenb/storage/abstract_storage.py

 * Testing, testing, testing
-* Code completion
 * Use three.js or something else instead of Jmol
 * Use sockets.io instead of async_request

   - use TornadIO2 https://github.com/MrJoes/tornadio2

-* Add option to store the notebook in a database instead of filesystem.

-  - figure out which database systems to support

 Medium Stuff
 ------------

 * Login page
+* Report a problem dialog
+* Add grab image button to Jmol

+  - I don't think this is high priority (unless someone really needs it).
+Hopefully, we'll get rid of Jmol soon

 * Help page
 * Log dialog
 * Evaluate all cells

+  - We cannot just run through every cell and call evaluate.
+Each cell has to be evaluated one at time.

 * Create automatic print-friendly option

 Small Stuff
 -----------

 * Logout
-* Report a problem dialog
 * Restart sage
 * Interrupt
-* Add grab image button to Jmol
 * Clean up LESS

+  - see sagenb/data/sage/less/

 * Clean up javascript

+  - see sagenb/data/sage/js/

   - maybe use prototypes

-  - maybe separate the different cell types.. not sure if this is a good idea or not
+  - maybe separate the different cell types.. this sounds easy but I'm not sure what kind of nasty issues there might be yet

-  - incorporate some of the innovations used by IPython
+  - checkout some of IPython's code

 * Clean up base.py and worksheet.py in flask_version/